DopierRex/OneNext/README.md

 - MUST use or obtain a PS/2 keyboard that has standard complete keyset, 'F12' function key, and 'Scroll Lock' key.

--Using a USB Keyboard with PS/2 adapter or a Y-splitter cable will NOT work on Spectrum Next (ks1) for the extra cores, it needs to be a full PS/2 standard keyboard.
+- Using a USB Keyboard with PS/2 adapter or a Y-splitter cable will NOT work on Spectrum Next (ks1) for the extra cores, it needs to be a full PS/2 standard keyboard.

 4. A FAT16 FORMATTED 4GB SD CARD